simshadows/discord-mentionbot/README.md

 	* Re-implemented persistent storage. (**HIGH PRIORITY**)
 		* Infrastructure to easily define default values (rather than LOTS of key checks).
 		* Database storage instead of JSON?
-		* JSON data integrity check with JSON schema.
+		* Or two-phase JSON data check:
-		* (optional) JSON data recovery.
+			* Phase 1: JSON schema
+			* Phase 2: Specific checks
 	* Logging service. (**HIGH PRIORITY**)
 		* Server administrators can choose to allow log messages to be sent to a particular channel in a server.
 		* Log messages include channel closures (by the Dynamic Channels module), server-joins (by a future logging module), and initialization.
 		* Compliments the Python logger.
 		* If logging is not set up in a server, no logs are sent as messages, but will still be logged into the log file.
-	* Private message sessions.
+	* Channel Classification. (**HIGH PRIORITY**)
+		* *idk yet how it should be implemented...*
+		* Different classes of channels, such as:
+			* `nsfw_enabled` (**This is the main reason for this feature.
+If the final idea seems too complicated and unnecessary, I'll need to at least implement something to prevent NSFW content from being posted to particular channels.**)
+			* `default`: Automatically assigned to the channel's default channel.
+			* *We'll also need something to replace the default channel classification for the dynamic channels module...*
+			* `bot_log`: Copies of all log messages are sent to these channels. (*That's a little strange though if I allow the bot to do that.
+No one needs two or more of the same log message...*)
+		* Server admin may choose to use blacklist or whitelist, and may even have options for things like regex matching?
+	* Pseudorandomness for the `/truth choose` command, so that on average, all players should be chosen the same number of times.
+	* PM Bot Instance.
-		* A private message session is one between a user and the bot, where commands operate on a particular server.
+		* A PM bot instance will be a private message session is one between a user and the bot.
-		* For instance, this is useful for browsing through the help pages.
-		* However, this will require lots of reimplementation of message-sending code...
 	* `.ini` file for cleaner initial bot setup.
 Holds login token, bot owner ID, wolfram alpha app ID, etc.
 	* More advanced dicerolling in `Random`. (**LOW PRIORITY**)
-	* Data cache backups.
+	* Data cache backups or recovery. (**LOW PRIORITY**)
-		* The bot should also back up files if they're found to be corrupted (to allow for manual recovery in the case of a bug during runtime). (**LOW PRIORITY**)
+		* The bot should also back up files if they're found to be corrupted (to allow for manual recovery in the case of a bug during runtime).
+	* Web interface for debugging and admin. (**LOW PRIORITY**)
+		* Still figure out if this idea would actually be useful.
+		* Although, this is a good opportunity to learn basic web programming...
 * Issues:
 	* Synchronization is messy.
 	* Should also optimize module on_message and msg_preprocessor somehow...